laravel/docs/verification.md

 The route that returns the email verification notice should be named `verification.notice`.
 It is important that the route be assigned this exact name since the `verified` middleware [included with Laravel](#protecting-routes) will automatically redirect to this route name if a user has not verified their email address.

 > {tip} When manually implementing email verification, you are required to define the contents of the verification notice view yourself.
-If you would like scaffolding that includes all necessary authentication and verification views, check out [Laravel Jetstream](https://jetstream.laravel.com).
+If you would like scaffolding that includes all necessary authentication and verification views, check out the [Laravel authentication starter kits](/docs/{{version}}/starter-kits).

 <a name="the-email-verification-handler"></a>
 ### The Email Verification Handler